jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/Before the HOL - Modern cloud apps.md

     ![In the Resource group blade, fields are set to the previously described settings.](images/Setup/image10.png "Resource group blade")

-You should successfully complete all steps provided in this guide *before* starting the acutal Modern Cloud Apps hands-on lab.
+You should successfully complete all steps provided in this guide *before* starting the actual Modern Cloud Apps hands-on lab.